Excise tax in the United States: Excise tax types

 For purposes of the U.S. Constitution, an excise tax can be broadly defined as any indirect tax (usually, a tax on an event).
-In this sense, an excise means any tax other than: (1) a property tax or ad valorem tax by reason of its ownership; (2) a tax per head tax or capitation tax by being present (very rare in the United States).
+In this sense, an excise means any tax other than: (1) a property tax or ad valorem tax because of its ownership; (2) a tax per head tax or capitation tax by being present (very rare in the United States).

-In this broad sense, income taxes, value added taxes (VATs), sales taxes, and transfer taxes are examples of other excise taxes, but are typically not called excise taxes (in the United States) because of the different ways they are imposed.
-In the United States, essentially the only taxes called excise taxes are the taxes on quantities of enumerated items (whiskey, wine, tobacco, gasoline, tires, etc.).
-Other taxes on certain events may technically be considered excise taxes in the broad sense, but may or may not be collected under the name "excise tax" where the term is used in a different, more narrow sense.
+In this broad sense, income taxes, value added taxes (VATs), sales taxes, and transfer taxes are examples of other excise taxes but are typically not called excise taxes (in the United States) because of the different ways they are imposed.
+In the United States, the only excise taxes are the taxes on quantities of enumerated items (whiskey, wine, tobacco, gasoline, tires, etc.).
+Other taxes on specific events may technically be considered excise taxes in the broad sense but may or may not be collected under the name "excise tax", where the term is used in a different, more narrow sense.

-In the more narrow sense, taxes denominated as "excise" taxes are usually taxes on events, such as the purchase of a quantity of a particular item like gasoline, diesel fuel, beer, liquor, wine, cigarettes, airline tickets, tires, trucks, etc. These taxes are usually included in the price of the item, not listed separately like sales taxes usually are.
-To minimize tax accounting complications, the excise tax is usually imposed on quantities like gallons of fuel, gallons of wine or drinking alcohol, packets of cigarettes, etc. and are usually paid initially by the manufacturer or retailer.
+In the more narrow sense, taxes denominated as "excise" taxes are usually taxes on events, such as the purchase of a quantity of a particular item like gasoline, diesel fuel, beer, liquor, wine, cigarettes, airline tickets, tires, trucks, etc. These taxes are usually included in the item's price, not listed separately like sales taxes usually are.
+To minimize tax accounting complications, the excise tax is generally imposed on quantities like gallons of fuel, wine or drinking alcohol, packets of cigarettes, etc. It is usually paid initially by the manufacturer or retailer.

-The burdens of excise taxes are often passed on to the consumer who eventually consumes the product.
-The price for which the item is eventually sold is not generally considered in calculating the amount of the excise tax.
+The burdens of excise taxes are often passed on to the consumer, who eventually consumes the product.
+The price for which the item is ultimately sold is not generally considered in calculating the excise tax amount.